Deep Vein Thrombosis (DVT)

 A fast heartbeat

-If you are taking blood thinners, report bruising or bleeding to your healthcare provider right away.
-Symptoms may include:?
+If you are taking blood thinners, report bruising or bleeding to your healthcare provider right away or get medical care right away.
+Symptoms may include:

 Blood in the urine